Gyiu/BookingABook/README.md

 Tahap-tahap pengerjaan:
-1. Desain class Database
+1. Desain class Database <br />
-  a. connect to db.
+  a. connect to db. <br />
-  b. query with '?' as parameter.
+  b. query with '?' as parameter. <br />
-  c. get result from query.
+  c. get result from query. <br />
-  d. throw error if necessary.
+  d. throw error if necessary. <br />

-2. Desain class Privilege
+2. Desain class Privilege <br />
-  a. construct by checking privilege each user.
+  a. construct by checking privilege each user. <br />
-  b. set and get privilege data grouping by Usergroup.
+  b. set and get privilege data grouping by Usergroup. <br />
-  c. define the rights access of each class -> function.
+  c. define the rights access of each class -> function. <br />